-The Jeep Cherokee is one of the best-known SUV nameplates around the globe.
-And while the Cherokee disappeared from 2001 to 2013, it's now back.
-In its new form, the Cherokee is a good off-roader and a very comfortable, easy street performer; it could possibly be the first compact SUV to do both equally well.
+One old and very well-recognized nameplate, the Jeep Cherokee has returned.
+And it's a good off-roader as well as a very comfortable, easy street performer.
+It could possibly be the first compact SUV to do both equally well.

 The Forester's redesign last year cleaned up what's admittedly a more functional shape.
 Pretty?
 No, but the payoff for the more sedate look is excellent outward visibility.
 Where the Cherokee's interior is almost showy in its attractiveness, the Forester's cockpit is a workplace planned out for decades of use—think dashboard by Steelcase.

 We're less satisfied with the Cherokee's powertrains, and with the Forester's suspension tune, and surprised at the amount of trail ability each possesses.
-The Cherokee's choice of an amply powerful four-cylinder is overshadowed by a very strong V-6, coupled to a nine-speed automatic that's had teething problems in its first year.
-With an occasional clunky shift and less than stellar fuel economy, the nine-speed's benefits aren't entirely clear.
+The Cherokee's choice of an amply powerful 4-cylinder is overshadowed by a very strong V-6, coupled to a 9-speed automatic that's had teething problems in its first year.
+With an occasional clunky shift and less than stellar fuel economy, the 9-speed's benefits aren't entirely clear.
 With the V-6, four-wheel drive, and a Trailer Tow Package, the Cherokee can pull 4,500 pounds—and in Trailhawk trim, it can go deeply into territory you'd never take an Escape or Santa Fe.

-The Forester's base four-cylinder is a commuter special; the turbocharged four-cylinder's more special, even paired with continuously variable automatic transmission (CVT).
+The Forester's base 4-cylinder is a commuter special; the turbocharged 4-cylinder's more special, even paired with continuously variable automatic transmission (CVT).
 The CVT has paddles and simulated gear ratios, and the "SI-Drive" system that tweaks shifting and throttle into a more aggressive mood.
 Steering is nicely weighted, and body control is as in-check as you'll find from such a tall, spacious utility vehicle—and standard all-wheel drive with 8.7 inches of ground clearance gives the Forester exceptional all-weather traction.
 Gas mileage as high as 27 mpg combined puts it near the class lead, too.